- Gifts-in-kind are donor contributions to CU in the form of goods, property, or services, as opposed to gifts of cash.

 - Qualified Appraisal.
 (See above.)

 - Deed of Gift.
 In certain circumstances, a Deed of Gift (outlining any agreed-upon terms of acceptance or use of the GIK) may need to be completed and signed by the donor and the benefiting unit.
 The Deed of Gift may need to be reviewed by various campus entities before signatures are secured.
 Specifically, Deeds of Gift for tangible personal property valued at $5,000 or more require review by an employee in the benefiting unit (typically, the fiscal principal) who takes responsibility for the ongoing custody and safeguarding of the item.
-For pre-approved Deed of Gift templates and procedures, contact the CU System Advancement Office in Broomfield.
+For pre-approved Deed of Gift templates and procedures, contact the Central Advancement Office at 1800 Grant St., Denver.

 - IRS Form 8283.
 Donors may ask the University to sign an IRS Form 8283 to substantiate their charitable gift with the IRS.
-Such requests should be submitted to the CU System Advancement Office in Broomfield.
-The Associate Vice President & University Controller is the only qualified signatory for Form 8283; this individual will sign only when the gift has been confirmed by the CU System Advancement Office in Broomfield and by the benefiting campus controller, and after the donor and appraiser have first completed their sections of the form.
+Such requests should be submitted to the Central Advancement Office at 1800 Grant St., Denver.
+The Associate Vice President & University Controller is the only qualified signatory for Form 8283; this individual will sign only when the gift has been confirmed by the Central Advancement Office at 1800 Grant St., Denver, and by the benefiting campus controller, and after the donor and appraiser have first completed their sections of the form.

 GIK Recording and Receipting